 Everything you always wanted to know about Flags

 Flags have often played a key role in the burial services of troops in America and around the world.
 For those who have loved ones in battle, these flags remind them that the departed's service was not in vain.
-The deceased fought bravely, and died so that others would not have to, as they sacrificed their lives so that freedom might be preserved.
+It stands as a symbol of how the deceased fought bravely, and died so that others would not have to, and that they sacrificed their lives so that freedom might be preserved.

 Before the funeral the deceased's comrades perform one of the saddest duties they will ever have to do.
 As they drive to the departed's parent’s home, they present them with a flag.
 Automatically, as tears well up in the family members eyes, they know that these flags mean that their son or daughter has fallen in combat.